 Silent study space:

 We do have some desks around the study pods area which do not need to be booked.
 Feel free to sit there and study if there is no other study space available:

-Self-service kiosks.
-In the Library, we use a self-service system to borrow, return and renew books.
-You just need to tap your student card.
-After returning your books, you need to place them on the self on the right side.
+When returning your books, you need to place them on the shelf on the right-hand side.
 If your books have been requested by someone else already, then put them into the box on the left-hand side:

 If it is you who requested a book, you'll receive an email to pick them up from these shelves which are located right next to the entrance.
 I always do it, haha!
 If you'd like to know how to request one, please read the second part of my Library blog:

 Photocopiers and printing facilities.
 You can print your work from a USB, upload your work to the ARU Web Printing Service or do a print job directly from your Library PC.
 You can pay for the printing by topping up your student card:

 There are plenty of printers on each floor:

 After printing your files, you can bind/cut here: